jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/01/2018-01-08-a-better-way-than-object-orientation-and-TDD.md

 ...
-But after viewing Mark Seemann's talk... _I have to learn functional programming._
+But after viewing Mark Seemann's talk... _I have to learn functional programming..._
 <!--
 The only thing I know today about functional programming is that the use of assignment is discouraged and that it uses lots of recursion.
 People also talk about this _monad_ thing, which even Scott Hanselman find hard to understand, as he said in a facebook post a few months ago.
  -->